satsinush/Snapchat_Memories_Tool/README.md

 ### ✅ Final `input` folder structure

-Once everything is ready, your folder must look exactly like this:
+Once everything is ready, your folder should look like this:

 ```text
 Snapchat_Memories_Tool/